kairos-io/kairos/docs/src/pages/architecture/meta.md

 Kairos encompasses several components, some externally, most notably:

 - [K3s](https://k3s.io) as a Kubernetes distribution
 - [edgevpn](https://mudler.github.io/edgevpn) (optional) as fabric for the distributed network, node coordination and bootstrap.
 Provides also embedded DNS capabilities for the cluster.
+Internally uses [libp2p](https://github.com/libp2p/go-libp2p) for the p2p mesh capabilities.
 - [elemental-toolkit](https://rancher.github.io/elemental-toolkit/docs/) as a fundament to build the Linux derivative.
 Indeed, any `Elemental` docs applies to `Kairos` as well.
 - [nohang](https://github.com/hakavlad/nohang) A sophisticated low memory handler for Linux.